B i o g r a p h y

 Marie-Christine is very dedicated to promoting new music.
 She joined the BirminghamContemporary Music Group in 2006 and premiered many pieces with the ensemble.
 Oliver Knussen's "O Hototogisu! fragment of a Japonisme" for soprano, flute and large ensemble which was written for her and the soprano Claire Booth was premiered at the Aldeburgh Festival 2017 under the baton of the composer.

-On top of a busy concert schedule, Marie-Christine teaches at the Birmingham Conservatoire, gives masterclasses, most recently in New Zealand, and leads sectional rehearsals for youth and professional orchestras.
+On top of a busy concert schedule, Marie-Christine teaches at the Royal Birmingham Conservatoire, gives masterclasses in the UK and internationally and leads sectional rehearsals.

 She plays a 14k Brannen-Cooper rose gold flute with a Brannen/Lafin headjoint that was handmade for her in Boston, MA in 2013.